Application Process & FAQs

 When should I expect interview invitations?

-Due to the adjusted ERAS timeline, we anticipate sending invitations at the end of October and beginning of November.
-We continue to review applications and send invitations throughout the interview season.
+Due to the adjusted ERAS timeline, we anticipate sending invitations in early to mid October.
+Please note that we continue to review applications and send invitations throughout the interview season.

 USMLE and COMLEX Examinations

 We have no minimum requirement for USMLE/COMLEX scores and look at an applicant's entire application package before making our interview invitations.
-We will not require Step II-CK/COMLEX Level II-CE scores for an invitation to interview; however, we will require that applicants share their scores with us by the end of January 2021.
-USMLE Step II-CS and COMLEX Level II-PE will not be required for the 2020-2021 application cycle.
+We will not require Step II-CK/COMLEX Level II-CE scores for an invitation to interview; however, we will require that applicants share their scores with us by the end of January 2022.

 We utilize the thalamus comprehensive scheduling platform to schedule our interviews.
 This platform provides applicants with easy, secure, and immediate interview scheduling capabilities.

-Given the COVID-19 pandemic we will be transitioning fully to virtual interviews.
+Given the ongoing COVID-19 pandemic we will be conducting all interviews virtually again in 2021-2022.
 We plan on a synchronous interview day with an expected duration of 4-6 hours.
 We also want you to have an opportunity to meet our residents with a virtual social event the evening before your interview.
 An interview experience with our program will look like this:

-- Program overview with PD Dr. Eric Warm
+- Program overview with the PD, Eric Warm, MD

 - 2-3 Interviews with core faculty